I’ve misplaced my keys. Does that mean I have dementia?

 Let’s take a closer look at some common memory hiccups that are considered normal.
 We’ll also go over the more troubling symptoms that could indicate a more serious problem.

-Common Memory Lapses in Healthy People
+Causes of Forgetfulness in Healthy People

 - Absentmindedness: It’s normal to occasionally lose objects like your keys.
 And don’t be embarrassed if you’ve ever forgotten why you walked into a room.
 Everyone does that sometimes!

 - Blocking: Do you sometimes know the word you want to say but can’t quite retrieve it?
 This “tip-of-the-tongue” phenomenon happens to everyone but may become more frequent with age.

 - Fading away: Most people have trouble recalling old experiences if they don’t spend much time thinking about them.
 Don’t fret if you can’t remember some minute detail from that holiday party 25 years ago!